alexmacrae/SamplerBox/docs/source/config.rst

 .. note::

-    In :ref:`system-mode-1` many of these settings are configurable from the menu system.
+    In :ref:`system-mode-1`'s :ref:`system settings <system-settings>` many of these settings are configurable from the menu system.
 However an initial setup of this file may be required.

 Main configuration
 ==================